Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Introduction

-\emph{1)} Our formulation captures general cost models and provides a mathematical framework to design optimal service migration policies.
+\begin{enumerate} \item Our formulation captures general cost models and provides a mathematical framework to design optimal service migration policies.
 We note that the resulting problem becomes difficult to solve due to the large state space.
-In order to overcome this challenge, we propose an approximation of the underlying state space by defining the states as the \emph{distance} between the user and the service locations\footnote{Throughout this paper, we mean by \emph{user location} the location of the basestation that the user is associated to.}.
+In order to overcome this challenge, we propose an approximation of the underlying state space by defining the states as the \emph{distance} between the user and the service locations\footnote{Throughout this paper, we mean by \emph{user location} the location of the BS that the user is associated to.}.
 This approximation becomes exact for uniform 1-D mobility\footnote{The 1-D mobility is an important practical scenario often encountered in transportation networks, such as vehicles moving along a road.}.
 We prove several structural properties of the distance-based MDP, which includes a closed-form solution to the discounted sum cost.
-We leverage these properties to develop an algorithm for computing the optimal policy, which reduces the complexity from $O(N^3)$ (by policy iteration \cite[Section 6]{puterman2009markov}) to $O(N^2)$, where the number of states in the distance-based MDP is $N+1$.
+We leverage these properties to develop an algorithm for computing the optimal policy, which reduces the complexity from $O(N^3)$ (by policy iteration \cite[Chapter 6]{puterman2009markov}) to $O(N^2)$, where the number of states in the distance-based MDP is $N+1$.

-\emph{2)} We show how to use the distance-based MDP to approximate the solution for 2-D mobility models, which allows us to efficiently compute a service migration policy for 2-D mobility.
-For uniform 2-D mobility, the approximation error is bounded by a constant.
-Simulation results comparing our approximation solution to the optimal solution (where the optimal solution is obtained from a 2-D MDP) suggest that it performs very close to optimal, and the proposed approximation approach obtains the solution significantly faster.
+\item We show how to use the distance-based MDP to approximate the solution for 2-D mobility models, which allows us to efficiently compute a service migration policy for 2-D mobility.
+For the uniform 2-D mobility, the approximation error is bounded by a constant.
+Simulation results comparing our approximation solution to the optimal solution (where the optimal solution is obtained from a 2-D MDP directly) suggest that the proposed approach performs very close to optimal and obtains the solution much faster.

-\emph{3)} We demonstrate how to apply our algorithms in a practical scenario driven by real mobility traces of taxis in San Francisco which consist of multiple users.
+\item We demonstrate how to apply our algorithms in a practical scenario driven by real mobility traces of taxis in San Francisco which involve multiple users and services.
+The practical scenario includes realistic factors, e.g., not every BS has an ES attached to it, and each ES can only host a limited number of services.
 We compare the proposed policy with several baseline strategies that include myopic, never-migrate, and always-migrate policies.
-It is shown that the proposed approach offers significant gains over those baseline approaches.
+It is shown that the proposed approach offers significant gains over these baseline approaches.